From Burlington, your flat rate to Pearson is $95 for a sedan and $125 for an SUV. 30 minutes, 40 km. Rate is locked the moment you book.

 Replace with photo

 The sedan rate from Burlington to Pearson is $95.
 The SUV is $125.
-The van, which seats up to seven passengers, runs $550.
-These are confirmed prices.
-They don't change based on departure time, traffic conditions, or how busy the airport is on your travel day.
-The number on the confirmation is the number on the invoice.
-That is the entire pricing structure.
+The Sprinter Van, which seats up to 14 passengers, is $550.
+These are not estimates.
+They are confirmed prices.
+Nothing about your departure time, the traffic conditions on QEW that morning, or the general busyness of Pearson changes the number.
+The figure on your confirmation is the figure on your invoice.

-App-based rides to Pearson work differently.
-The estimate at booking reflects current conditions, not the conditions at 5:30 a.m. on a Friday before a long weekend.
-A 40-minute backup on QEW doesn't appear in the initial quote.
-It appears in the charge.
-When the flight time is fixed and the airport is 40 km away, price certainty matters.
+App-based rides to Pearson behave differently.
+The estimate you see at booking reflects current conditions, not the conditions at 5:15 a.m. on a Friday before a statutory holiday weekend.
+A backup on QEW East doesn't appear in the initial quote.
+It appears in the final charge.
+For a fixed airport departure where missing the flight is not an option, a price that moves is a problem.

 Individual travelers get the same pricing structure.
-No loyalty program required, no minimum booking frequency, no account setup.
-A first booking gets the same flat rate as a regular client.
-Book by call, text, or online form.
-Confirmation arrives with pickup time, driver name, vehicle type, and fare.
-That information is complete before you go to sleep the night before departure.
+No account, no loyalty tier, no minimum booking volume.
+A first-time booking carries the same flat rate as a traveler who books every month.
+Book online, by call, or by text.
+Confirmation includes pickup time, driver name, vehicle type, and fare.
+That information is complete before you go to sleep the night before your flight.

 IMAGE B